What is chronic cough?

 Treatment for chronic cough involves identifying the contributing factors and managing them with medication, lifestyle and behavioral changes.
 Your treatment team will discuss different treatments with you, including medicines that may suppress the trigger to cough.
 In addition, a speech language pathologist who has experience treating chronic cough will help you:

-Identify and eliminate sources of chronic vocal cord irritation through vocal hygiene
+Identify and eliminate sources of chronic vocal cord irritation through improved vocal hygiene

 Identify and control triggers for cough